-Persons who have a naturalistic worldview should be accepted as fellow citizens and full participants in the cultural and political landscape, and not be culturally stifled or civically marginalized due to society’s extensive supernaturalism.
+Persons who have a naturalistic worldview should be accepted as fellow citizens and full participants in the cultural and political landscape, and not be culturally stifled or civically marginalized due to society’s pervasive supernaturalism.

 This egalitarian vision is not the reality today.
 Moving toward it requires that individuals who do hold a naturalistic worldview make manifest their existence within society.
 The idea of materializing as Brights at the Internet hub of The Brights’ Net is to acquire visibility, fortify one another in what is a worthwhile outlook on the world, and grow a constituency that can join forces broadly to work on broad aims of social and civic action.
 Those who register into this Internet constituency have worldviews free of the supernatural deities, forces, and entities in which so many others believe.
 They stand for “a level playing field” that provides the same foothold in society as citizens who believe in the supernatural.
 The time is here to garner visibility and work for full social acceptance and civic participation.